ansonkwok05/asio-ftp/README.md

 ## Current features
 Feature | Description
 ------- | -----------
-SQLite database | Stores file metadata (name, path, size, modified time, etc.)
 FTPS server | Explicit and implicit encryption mode.
 Support file upload and download.
+(Only working with FileZilla)

 ## To be implemented / bug fixes:
 * SFTP server